 Cloud compliance audits have become an industry standard as companies are now aware of the risks imposed on their data when hosted with a third party.
 Users and customers are requesting cloud audits and proof of compliance to gain assurance and reduce the chances of their data getting into the wrong hands.

 Discovering your cloud assets and protecting them has never been easier.
 At Solvo, we continuously audit your AWS security posture and make sure the higher risks are handled first.
-We have introduced the IAMagnifier feature to see all your assets and recommend the least-privilege security policy that fits your scenario.
+We have introduced the IAMagnifier permission map to see all your assets and recommend the least-privilege security policy that fits your scenario.

 In addition, Solvo has recently introduced the Compliance Manager feature.
 You don’t have to wait for the security auditor to detect any security glitches.
 We have set compliance rules, so checking the relevant boxes you comply with the industry’s regulations.